-This course is an introduction to the major topics in genetics.
+This course is an introduction to the major topics in classical, cellular and molecular genetics.
 Emphasis is placed on how genes are passed from generation to generation and how genes interact with one another.
-Topics include the environment that determines phenotype, the creation of genetic variation, mapping genes on chromosomes, and the practical application of this knowledge.
+Topics include the environment that determines phenotype, the creation of genetic variation, mapping genes and mutations on chromosomes, and the practical application of this knowledge.

 This course is an introduction to the eukaryotic cell with emphasis on the chemical and genetic basis of cellular activities and the division of the cell into membrane-bound and biochemically specialized compartments.
 The plasma membrane, cytosol, nucleus, cytoskeleton, Golgi apparatus, mitochondrion, chloroplasts and endoplasmic reticulum are considered.